 A tree lined walking path and the Hidamari glass pyramid

-Moerenuma Park (モエレ沼公園, Moerenuma Kōen) is a large park in northeastern Sapporo that is quite removed from the city center.
+Moerenuma Park (モエレ沼公園, Moerenuma Kōen) is a large park in the outskirts of Sapporo.
 Surrounded by a marsh, the park has a circumference of about four kilometers.
 The grounds are covered in attractive green space and there are massive, dramatic features that make the park a very unique public space.

 The park owes its bold design to the renowned Japanese American sculptor Isamu Noguchi.
 Born in the United States, Noguchi spent a considerable part of his professional life in Japan and maintained a workshop in Takamatsu.
 In 1988 the city of Sapporo entrusted Noguchi with the creation of a park on the spacious grounds of a landfill.
 Shortly after the plans were completed, Noguchi passed away, but his designs were carried out and the park was opened to the public in 2005.